Obesity at the hearth of our actions

 The Foundation strongly believes that access to surgical care within a reasonable timeline is a right.

-Thanks to the donations received, we can finance bariatric operations and care for many patients who would otherwise have to wait much longer for treatment.
+We are committed to improving access to surgical care by raising funds to provide additional operating time outside of hospitals, thereby helping to reduce waitlists.
+Thanks to the donations we receive, we can fund bariatric surgeries and care for many patients who would otherwise have to wait much longer to receive treatment.

 Our actions for people suffering from obesity